Azure/azure-websites-java-remote-debugging/README.md

 Remote Debugging Java Web Applications on Microsoft Azure Websites
 ==================================================================

-Recently we have added the support for running Java Web Applications on Microsoft Azure websites.
+Microsoft Azure websites supports running Java Web Applications.
 This blog describes the support for remote debugging your Java Web Applications on Microsoft Azure Websites.

 **Prerequisites**
 * Azure website with a Java Web Application with a web.config that enables JVM debug server.